-1. TERMINOLOGY: Use all terms and abbreviations correctly: -.5 on each exam for any incorrect usages, except for the errors I talk about in SO3 below.
+1. TERMINOLOGY: Use all terms and abbreviations correctly: -.5 on each exam for any incorrect usages, except for the errors I talk about in SO3 below, which will be -1.

 Sc = Any type of consequence (it stands for stimulus consequence)